wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/2-07  Enchantment.md

 ### DM Notes and Random Tables

 - Use of the modify memory spell by a bad guy to trick the players into believing that they're not adventurers and instead just settled down in Aundair (to maybe even live an alternative life).
-Mix between Fantasy High and Inner Light from Star Trek TNG.
+Mix between Fantasy High and "Inner Light" from Star Trek TNG.
+Could even allow the players to live out years as a montage like in the SG1 episode "Unending."
 - Ideas from ChatGPT:
 	- Mind-Controlled Agents: Battling charmed figures from different timelines.
 	- Disenchantment Ritual: Performing a ritual to break charms without affecting the timeline.